Stacked-Org/stacked/packages/stacked_cli/README.md

 # Stacked CLI

-The official CLI (Command Line Interface) dev tools for working with the stacked flutter framework.
+The official CLI (Command Line Interface) dev tools for working with the stacked framework.

-## Installation

-## Usage

-Stacked CLI allows you to get up and running with the stacked package.
 Stacked is a framework built in Flutter for production teams.
-It it built for maintenance, readability, and scaleability.
-To read more about stacked check out stacked.filledstacks.com for all the documentation.
+It is built for maintenance, readability, and scaleability.
+To read about the usage of this tool read the [Stacked CLI docs](https://stacked.filledstacks.com)

-This cli helps you build a stacked app from scratch and also provides you with useful scaffolding that takes up time during development.
+## Running the code

+_Todo: write out the steps to run this project locally_

+## Code Structure

+_Todo: Write out a code base overview to explain how things are built_

 ## Templates